DorianJov/head-md-time-in-time-out/process/README.md

 Our communication methods have become so effective we can even speak with anyone while doing things we should do alone.

+The fatest our digital interraction is, the more we are in between two space and time.
+It's overlapping.
 Always faster but never slower.

 ## Exemples